EdgyGuy19/IMAGI/README.md

 ### Start the API Server

-The server starts up automatically with the grade command and shuts down after the last student has been graded.
+The server starts up automatically with the generate command and shuts down after the last student has been processed.

-The server should run at `http://127.0.0.1:8000/grade_gpt` or `http://127.0.0.1:8000/grade_gemini` depending on which model you choose.
+The server should run at `http://127.0.0.1:8000/imagi_gpt` or `http://127.0.0.1:8000/imagi_gemini` depending on which model you choose.

 ## Examples